 I mostly use 1Password on my Mac to generate and save passwords and logins for websites.
 But on my iPhone and iPad it makes for a fantastic way to keep notes and other top-secret info safe and secure.
 And now that it has free cloud syncing via Dropbox (which works perfectly), 1Password just became that much more useful and vital to me.

 With the amount of shared information I keep between my iPad, iPhone, and Mac, apps which sync via the cloud are becoming a necessity while apps that don’t are quickly becoming so cumbersome to maintain they’re almost useless.

-When at coffee shops I almost always order a 12-ounce, double Americano with a little bit of half-and-half steamed in.
+When at coffee shops I order an 8-ounce, double Americano with a little bit of half-and-half steamed in.

 I used to just add cream to my Americano at the coffee fix-up bar, but now I ask the barista to steam a little bit of half and half in to the drink instead.
 (This is not the same as an Americano Misto.
 An Americano Misto is half water and half milk.)

 There are several advantages to getting the half-and-half steamed in:

 - It keeps your Americano piping hot (by not pouring in cold creamer).

 - It adds flavor (the steamed milk gives a latte-esque flavoring to the drink).

 If you prefer lattes or cappuccinos, an Americano is about half the cost, but with the steamed-in creamer it tastes nearly the same.